nus-cs2103-AY2324S1/ip/docs/README.md

 # User Guide
-**Chewy** is a personalised chatbot  for managing your tasks, optimized for use via a **Command Line Interface (CLI)** while still having the benefits of a **Graphical User Interface (GUI)**.
-Chewy takes on the personality of the lovely Chewbacca from Star Wars.
+**chewy** is a personalised chatbot  for managing your tasks, optimized for use via a **Command Line Interface (CLI)** while still having the benefits of a **Graphical User Interface (GUI)**. chewy takes on the personality of the lovely Chewbacca from Star Wars.
 ## Features

 ### Todo

-Chewy can add a todo task to your task list.
+chewy can add a todo task to your task list.
 Format: `todo <description>`
 * `<description>` can be any string